How to check if the FEA report is good?

 It’s exactly like that in solid elements.
 You don’t need the rotations… simply because you can carry bending as a difference in normal stress in any given direction.
 Just as you can see above.
 This means, that in many FEA codes 3D elements are implemented only with translations in nodes!
 This means that each node has only 3 DoF!

 This leads to a funny situation, where you can’t make a *rigid* connection between the beam and a solid in a 3D space… since solid won’t “take” the rotations.
 This means, that the solver will always treat this as pinned connection instead!
-The same goes for connection 2D elements to 3D elements.
+The same goes for connecting 2D elements to 3D elements.
 The line of connection will always be a hinge… since solid won’t take the bending moment, the plate element wants to transfer.
 It’s just as if you defined a pinned connection along the connecting edge.

 I won’t go into the stress tensor of solid elements.
 This is a pretty well-known thing, and since you already know there can be more stress components than DoF in each node, it’s also not relevant to the topic.
-If you want to learn about the stress component, I would start in Wikipedia… but there is a lot of math there and surprisingly little drawings!
+If you want to learn about the stress component, I would start in Wikipedia… but there is a lot of math there and surprisingly few drawings!

 Ok, I admit, I left the most bizarre thing at the end!
-If you are into steel structures, especially when you use beam models, you most likely heard that the ruckus caused by the “7th Degree of Freedom” in the software industry.
+If you are into steel structures, especially when you use beam models, you most likely heard that the ruckus was caused by the “7th Degree of Freedom” in the software industry.

 Since we are talking about DoF here, I believe it’s only fair to mention it!